ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/attachments.markdown

 1. **Query Definition**
    Notice that to use the index defined above, you must call `from index` and the index name.
    The `where` keyword enables you to filter the results.
-If you always want to filter with the same conditions, you can also use `where` in the index definition to narrow the index terms that the query must scan.
-This can save query-time but narrows the terms available to query.
    * Note that [RQL is used in Studio](../../../indexes/querying/what-is-rql).
      For more information about querying see the article [Querying Basics](../../../indexes/querying/basics).
 2. **Results**